Skip to main content

 });

-# Strict validation before deployment
+# Strict validation during compilation

-grep -r 'alt=""' templates/ | grep -v 'mj-image'
+grep -r 'alt=""' templates/ | grep 'mj-image'

 Version Control Patterns: